ubc/iPeer/app/docs/lti13/development_notes/13 Create developer keys.md

 - Still on `Key Settings` modal window:
     - Expand `Additional Settings`:
     - Privacy Level: `Public`
+    - Click on `Placements`:
+    - Select `Course Navigation`
+        - It adds the `Course Navigation` tag to the list
-    - Click the `Save` button.
+    - Click the `Save` button

 - On `Developer Keys` page:
     - State: `On`
     - Copy `Details` number: this is the **Client ID** to put in `registration.json` > `https://canvas.instructure.com` > `client_id`
-    - Click the `Show Key` button.
+    - Click the `Show Key` button
-    - Copy the hash that appears in popup modal.
+    - Copy the hash that appears in popup modal
     - Paste this hash in `app/config/lti13/canvas.private.key`

 Go to <http://canvas.docker/accounts/site_admin/settings/configurations>

 - On `Apps` tab:
-    - Click on `+ App` button.
+    - Click on `+ App` button
     - On `Add App` modal window:
         - Configuration Type: `By Client ID`
         - Client ID: `10000000000001`
-        - Click the `Submit` button.
+        - Click the `Submit` button
         - Tool "iPeer LTI 1.3 test" found for client ID 10000000000001.
 Would you like to install it?
-            - Click the `Install` button.
+            - Click the `Install` button
     - When `iPeer LTI 1.3 test` appears in the list:
-        - Click the cog icon on the right.
+        - Click the cog icon on the right
-        - Select `Deployment Id`.
+        - Select `Deployment Id`
-        - Copy the hash that appears in the popup modal.
+        - Copy the hash that appears in the popup modal
-        - Close the popup modal.
+        - Close the popup modal
-        - Paste in `registration.json` > `https://canvas.instructure.com` > `deployment` array.
+        - Paste in `registration.json` > `https://canvas.instructure.com` > `deployment` array

 ## Dump new data